oelin/flare/specification.md

 * Stream names MUST be unique.
 * Chunk URLs SHOULD be unique.
+* Chunk URLs SHOULD use the HTTP(s) scheme.
 * `headers` MUST be an object.
 * `content` MUST be an array of URLs, as descrbed in [RFC-1738](https://www.rfc-editor.org/rfc/rfc1738).

 ## Semantics

-Each stream in a Flare file SHOULD be independent of all other streams, such that stream chunks can be downloaded without observing the name, `headers` or `content` of other streams.
+Each stream in a Flare file SHOULD be independent of all other streams.
+This means its chunks can be downloaded without information provided by any other streams.